 As the school people of the state desired more direct control of their organization, there was a move to change the way the Association operated.
 In 1947, a new constitution was adopted, by which the university was relieved from most financial obligations with the NCHSAA but continued to house the Association offices.
 The new constitution also provided for a Board of Directors as it is presently operating.
 In June of 2010, the NCHSAA became an independent organization no longer affiliated with the university.

-The Association now has 390 member schools and certifies the eligibility of well over 150,000 athletes annually.
+The Association now has over 400 member schools and certifies the eligibility of over 200,000 athletes annually.
 Other organizations which have contributed greatly to high school athletics in the state have over the years merged with the NCHSAA.
 Member schools of the North Carolina High School Athletic Conference, the organization for black high schools, joined the Association in 1967.
 The Western North Carolina High School Activities Association (WNCHSAA) joined the Association in 1977, leaving one primary body working with high school athletics in North Carolina.

 Six executive directors/commissioner have served the Association since its inception.
 Those officers, including their years as executive director, include: E.R.
 Rankin (1924-42); C.E.
 McIntosh (1943-47); L.J.
 “Hap” Perry (1948-66); Simon F. Terrell (1967-84), Charles H. Adams (1984-2010) and Davis A. Whitfield.